Grindcom/frontend-nanodegree-arcade-game/README.md

 # Arcage Game
+## Game Play
+Use the arrow keys to move the player icon around the board.
+## Scoring
+Get the player icon to the top lane (water) to get a point.
+## Lives
+Player starts with 3 lives.
+If the player hits a bug or is run over by one they loose a life (heart).

 Enemies start at random x locations as well as in random danger lanes (the cobble blocks).
 When the enemy finishes their track, they start again in a different, randomly selected track.
 Global variables for lane height and column width allow changes to the view of the game.
 These are currently added to app.js
 ### Add/change the following variables